dart-lang/language/doc/life_of_a_language_feature.md

 believe that it can reasonably be implemented, and feel that they have sufficient details to proceed.

-At a minimum, the set of relevant implementation teams should nearly always include both the analyzer and CFE teams.
-Often, back-end teams (Dart native runtime, Dart for web, and Wasm) should be included too.
+Consider getting sign-off from the following teams:

+- The analyzer team.

+- The CFE team.

+- Back-end teams:

+  - Dart native runtime

+  - Dart for web

+  - Wasm

 Note that if a feature consists entirely of a new piece of syntactic sugar, it can be tempting to assume that it's not necessary to consult with any back-end teams (since the CFE will lower the new syntax into a kernel form that is already supported).
 But this can be a dangerous assumption.
 It's easy to forget that even in features that appear to consist purely of syntactic sugar, some back-end support may be needed in order to properly support single-step debugging or hot reload.
 Also, some work may need to be done on back-end code generators in order to make sure that the new feature is lowered into a form that can be well optimized.
 To avoid missing things, we prefer to err on the side of asking teams whether they're affected, rather than assuming they won't be.

 Since feature specification documents are usually long and very detailed, we like to begin this sign-off process with a set of kick-off meetings, typically